 What is cross-docking?

-Cross-docking is a lean supply chain model that involves the immediate or faster transfer of finished goods directly from suppliers or manufacturers to customers or retailers with little to no handling or storage (e.g., stopping a truck at a distribution center to put it on another truck without storing the inventory inside the warehouse).
+Cross-docking is a lean supply chain model that involves the immediate or faster transfer of finished goods directly from suppliers or manufacturers to customers or retailers with little to no handling or storage (e.g., stopping a truck at a distribution centre to put it on another truck without storing the inventory inside the warehouse).

 This enables faster replenishment, reduced middle- and last-mile shipping costs by positioning inventory closer to the end customer (e.g., using a distributed inventory model), and better servicing of your end customers.

 In most cases, finished goods are unloaded from the incoming transport (from the supplier) into the inbound dock, sorted and consolidated at the cross-docking terminal, and promptly loaded onto an outgoing vehicle (to the customer or retailer) at the outbound dock.
-This saves time and labor at the receiving dock and helps get the inventory on to the next leg of its trip.
+This saves time and labour at the receiving dock and helps get the inventory on to the next leg of its trip.

 Benefits of cross-docking

-Cross-docking enables a leaner supply chain and is ideal for businesses looking to accelerate their order fulfillment process, reduce costs, and speed up the time it takes for products to reach hubs and/or customers.
+Cross-docking enables a leaner supply chain and is ideal for businesses looking to accelerate their order fulfilment process, reduce costs, and speed up the time it takes for products to reach hubs and/or customers.